tsurdilo/temporal-patient-onboarding/README.md

 You will see that workflow retries were successfull and you will start seeing the onboarding popup messages and that the patient was successfully onboarded.

-## 3. Simulating Service failure - Compensation
+## 3. Simulating Services failure - Compensation

 For this scenario shut down `onboarding-services` so it is not running.
 Start onboarding another patient through the UI and submit the form.